skjaere/DebriDav/README.md

 ## Which debrid services are supported?

-Currently Real Debrid and Premiumize are supported.
+Currently Real Debrid, Premiumize and Easynews are supported.
 If there is demand more may be added in the future.

 ### Note about Real Debrid